fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 - End-user
 - Node Operator

+Each of these users has a huge role on contributing and participating in the network.
+They make it possible and lively by requesting resources, through usage, payments or by simply being a plain member of the community.

+### Client

 The **Client** is a user that consumes data from the network; for instance:

 - A developer interested in using the CDN in an application